Agnes Tachyon: Background

-The name "Tachyon" is derived from tachyonic particles, hypothetical particles which travel faster than the speed of light.
+Kentucky Derby and Preakness Stakes, and was Japan's leading sire from 1995 to 2007.
+Agnes Tachyon was the younger brother of the 2000 Tōkyō Yūshun winner Agnes Flight.The name "Tachyon" is derived from tachyonic particles, hypothetical particles which travel faster than the speed of light.

-In 1992, the first year of mother Agnes Flora's breeding career, she mated with Sunday Silence, a stallion in his second season who had not yet sired any runners at Shadai.
-In the following year, 1993, her first foal, a colt, was born.
-As successful horses from Sunday Silence begin to emerge, this first foal was named 'Agnes Takao' using Watanabe Takao's name.
+Agnes Flora had mated with Sunday Silence several times before Agnes Tachyon's birth, with their first time occurring in Agnes Flora's first year as a broodmare, 1992.
+At the time, Sunday Silence had not yet sired any runners at Shadai, as it was his second year season as a stallion.
+In the following year, 1993, their first foal was born, a colt.
+As successful horses from Sunday Silence had begun gaining popularity, this first foal was named "Agnes Takao", using Watanabe Takao's name.
 Agnes Takao was entrusted to trainer Mitsumasa Hamada, but he could not perform as expected due to inherited leg weaknesses from his mother.
-The second and third foals by sire Tony Bin were entrusted to Nagahama but also fail to perform similarly.
-Then, in 1996, in the fifth year, Sunday Silence was once again chosen as the mating partner.
-On March 2, 1997, a chestnut colt, later known as Agnes Flight, was born at Shadai Farm.
-In the same year that the fourth foal was born, she again mated with Sunday Silence, resulting in the fifth foal, a chestnut colt, born in 1998.
-This fifth foal was later known as Agnes Tachyon.
+After mating twice with Tony Bin, Sunday Silence was once again chosen as Agnes Flora's mating partner in 1996, resulting in Agnes Flight being born on 2 March 1997 at Shadai Farm.
+Agnes Flora and Sunday Silence were paired again later the same year, leading to Agnes Tachyon's birth in 1998.

 Racing career

-Agnes Tachyon was undefeated in his four race starts, including Satsuki Sho (Japanese 2000 Guineas), before a bowed tendon ended his racing career.
-He later became a successful sire in Japan.